- Dr. David Allensen D.C, B.SC (Hons.)

 By working with your Heart Specialist and Doctor recommendations, your Physiotherapist can make appropriate Physiotherapy exercises your body and abilities.
-The exercises and physiotherapy techniques will differ for someone who is only at risk for heart problems, versus someone who is recovering from a major heart attack, cancer or heart surgery, however there are a few basics that will overlap.
+The exercises and physiotherapy techniques will differ for someone who is only at risk for heart problems, versus someone who is recovering from a major heart attack, cancer or heart surgery, however, there are a few basics that will overlap.

-Working on breathing techniques is one of the simple steps towards better heart health.
+Working on breathing techniques is one of the simple steps toward better heart health.
 Oftentimes even those of us who aren’t at dealing with heart problems, place extra strain on our heart muscles because we don’t practice breathing.

 It sounds counterintuitive, but practicing breathing can lead to muscle relaxation, mindfulness and a better awareness of our bodies.
 As babies, we tend to breathe much more deeply and fully, but along the way, we forget that taking relaxed deep breaths are important.
-A Physiotherapist can work with you on breathing exercises so that your breathing capacity increases and your muscles are more relaxed.
+A physiotherapist can work with you on breathing exercises so that your breathing capacity increases and your muscles are more relaxed.